Rare tornado batters northern Michigan town, injuring some

 GAYLORD, Mich.
 (AP) — A rare tornado tore through a small northern Michigan community on Friday, inflicting injuries, flipping vehicles, tearing the roofs off buildings and causing other damage.

-Ambulances were taking injured people to hospitals, though no deaths were confirmed, the State Police said.

-The tornado struck Gaylord, a community of roughly 4,200 people about 230 miles (370 kilometers) northwest of Detroit.
+The State Police said ambulances took injured people to hospitals after the tornado barreled through Gaylord, a city of about 4,200 people roughly 230 miles (370 kilometers) northwest of Detroit.
+There were no deaths were confirmed, the agency said.

 Eddie Thrasher, 55, said he was sitting in his car outside an auto parts store when the twister seemed to appear above him.